-Look After My Bills’ aim is to keep you on a fair deal forever.
+Our aim is to keep you on a fair deal forever.

 That may not mean the very cheapest, that’s because we want to make sure we work with suppliers who value their customers and are committed to improving their customer service.

-Unfortunately at the moment, if you also have gas, we cannot guarantee that a renewable tariff will come with an element of green gas.
+Unfortunately at the moment, if you also have gas, we cannot guarantee that a renewable tariff will come with green gas.
 This is because different suppliers offer different elements of green gas as part of renewable tariff and some offer none at all.
 However, all green tariffs come with 100% renewable electricity.

 But don’t worry, price isn’t the only factor we take into account.
 Some energy companies simply don’t have good enough customer service.
 It’s not worth moving to them for a few extra quid.